ho-ansible/common/README.md

 # Ansible role: common
-Miscellaneous setup for Linux servers
+Miscellaneous setup for Linux servers:

++ Install and configure less, vim, and htop
++ Set hostname, timezone, and locale
++ Configure apt auto-upgrade

 ## Requirements
 Only tested on Debian stable, for now.